 -So… guys, how are you today?
 I tried, trying to take the edge of the situation.

+-We’re all good… eh... what are you up to?!
 In that moment, I desperately wished I had worn something else but my washed-out pants and a fluro green jumper.

--Oh, well if you are referring to these clothes, I’m going to yoga after this!
+Oh, well if you are referring to these clothes, I’m going to yoga after this!
 (I couldn’t help it, I just had to say something).

 -Haha, for a moment I thought you were dressing like that on your spare time!
 Hahahahahha!